-The Device Observation Consumer Actor is typically resident on a third party remote server or a server located at the institution of the Health Care Provider.
+The Device Observation Consumer Actor is typically resident on a third party remote server or a server located at the institution of the health care provider.
 This actor has all the security risks that any medical data stored in a professional environment faces.
-But given its professional environment, it is also subject to HIPPA requirements.
+It is likely subject to regional safeguards for the handling of personal medical data.